 Alpha CEO was interviewed for his perspective on the data about app development for mobile devices:

-Richard Rabins, the CEO of app development software firm Alpha Software, identifies two factors driving this trend: the tech-savvy of incoming workforce generations, and the decrease in complexity of actual information technology.
+Richard Rabins, the CEO of app development software firm Alpha Software, identifies two factors driving trends around mobile app development, the tech-savvy of incoming workforce generations, and the decrease in complexity of actual information technology.

 “We’re entering into a new phase of workers who have a reasonable amount of technical savviness.
 That’s the first thing that’s causing trends that more work will be done in-house," Rabins said.
-"At the IT level, [in-house personnel] don’t have to be superstar developers--you can give them one of these low code products and make them productive."
+"At the IT level, [in-house personnel don’t have to be superstar developers--you can give them one of these low code products and make them productive at building mobile apps."

 Fortunately, in the case of IT services, according, the introduction of user-friendly, low-code information technology, combined with an increasingly technically-adept workforce, make it easier for enterprises to internally maintain these high-priority services.